postamar/anoa/README.md

 The Avro implementation for this example will be `com.adgear.anoa.test.SimpleAvro`.
 This class will also implement `org.apache.avro.specific.SpecificRecord` and thus `get()` will return `this`.
 The Protobuf and Thrift implementations will be `com.adgear.anoa.test.Simple.Protobuf` and `com.adgear.anoa.test.Simple.Thrift` respectively.
-All implementtions define static builder methods `from`.
+All implementations define static builder methods `avro`, `protobuf` and `thrift` for the desired underlying representation.

 ## Library